-Sleep serves multiple purposes in the functioning of various biological processes, and baby immune system is one of the most important ones.
-Processes like physical and mental growth, emotional and psychiatric health; building the immune system, clearing toxins from the brain.
-And yet none of these fail due to lack of sleep.
-Sleep enhances the performance of these processes and is crucial to our general well being.
+Sleep serves multiple purposes in the functioning of various biological processes, and your baby’s immune system is one of the most important ones.
+Processes like physical and mental growth, emotional and psychiatric health, building the immune system, clearing toxins from the brain fail due to lack of sleep.
+Sleep enhances the performance of these processes and is crucial to our general well-being.

 Don’t you just hate it when a loved one feels unwell?
 It gets even worse when the loved one is a baby.
 You do everything within your power to reduce the risk of your loved one developing an illness.

-Unfortunately, infants and children pick up bugs very easily.
+Unfortunately, infants and children are likely to pick up bugs very quickly.
 Why does this happen?
-Despite all precautions we take, why do our children feel unwell so often?
-This is because the baby immune systems are still developing.
+Why do our children feel unwell so often despite all the precautions we take?
+This is because your baby’s immune system is still developing.

-But, you can help the baby prevent and fight these problems by ensuring that the baby builds a good immune system.
+While you cannot duck every little flu that comes along, you can help prevent and fight these problems by ensuring that your baby builds a good immune system.

 What is the immune system?